Strategic Management

 HAIS.
 The Architecture Behind Every Engagement.

 Every strategic management engagement is grounded in the HRB Analytical Intelligence System.
-Three tiers, built from first principles over four years, operational since 2021.
+Three tiers, built from first principles, operational since 2021.
+Governing people, processes, products, priorities, and platforms across the full institutional stack.

 I